 The world is very competitive and we need to produce the goods or services that are faster to the market, high in quality, takes less lead time, fewer overheads, and less cost with maximum profitability.
 Therefore the project management office assigns the responsibility of the project to the project manager, and companies prefer certified project management professionals for these tasks than the person who is not certified.
 Thus the project manager is in constant pressure to perform to manage and optimally control the projects.

-The project management consists of three constraints that influence the projects; those are cost, scope, or quality, and the time.
+The project management consists of triple constraints of project that influence the projects; those are cost, scope, or quality, and the time.

 For example – Consider a scenario where the project has gone into some issues and the delivery time has increased.
 Now there are three ways to look into this,

-The Project management triangle is sometimes called as Iron triangle of projects.
-There is always a tug of war between these 3 constraints which adversely affect the projects.
+The Project management triangle is sometimes called as Iron triangle of project management.
+There is always a tug of war between these 3 project management constraints which adversely affect the projects.
 This means that all three are interrelated.
 Fixing the scope or quality will impact the other 2, that is more time and increase in cost.

 Thus, if you fix 1 thing than the other 2 have to move.
 There is no way that all the 3 comes into stable existence.
 That is why it is also called an iron triangle.
 Suppose you are designing a website for the customer then customer having said the scope and in quick time delivery, this would affect the cost.
 If customer fixes on quick time and costs it will affect the scope of what you want on the website.
 If the customer fixes the scope and the costs, then it will affect the time to delivery.

-The 6 variables of the Project management triangle are as follows.
+The 6 variables of the iron triangle project management triangle are as follows.

 The 6 variables are Risk, Schedule, Resources, Budget, Quality, and Scope.
 Please look at the diagram shown below.